 “Landscapes of great wonder and beauty lie under our feet and all around us.
 They are discovered in tunnels in the ground, the heart of flowers, the hollows of trees, fresh-water ponds, seaweed jungles between tides, and even drops of water.
 Life in these hidden worlds is more startling in reality than anything we can imagine.
 How could this earth of ours, which is only a speck in the heavens, have so much variety of life, so many curious and exciting creatures?”
 Walt Disney Company

 Stretching from Belfast Lough to Lough Foyle the Causeway Coast and Glens is a unique area full of contrasts and dramatic landscapes which have inspired the history, the culture, the folklore and a legend of giants.
-This landscape of ‘great wonder and beauty’ includes the Giant’s Causeway, Northern Ireland’s only World Heritage site and one of only three in the entire island of Ireland.
-The area includes three Areas of Outstanding Natural Beauty: the Causeway Coast AONB, the Antrim Coast and Glens AONB, the Binevenagh AONB.
+This landscape of ‘great wonder and beauty’ includes the Giant’s Causeway & Causeway Coast WHS, Northern Ireland’s only World Heritage Site and one of only three in the entire island of Ireland.
+The area includes three Areas of Outstanding Natural Beauty: the Causeway Coast AONB, the Antrim Coast and Glens AONB, and the Binevenagh AONB.
 The Causeway Coast and Glens Heritage Trust area also encompasses a small northern section of the Sperrin AONB.

 Renowned for its spectacular coastal scenery the area contains several Ramsar sites including Belfast Lough, Larne Lough, the Garron Plateau and Lough Foyle all of which are recognised as having international significance for bird conservation.
 The spectacular coastal scenery contrasts with the unspoilt landscape of the Glens of Antrim, the upland character of Binevenagh and the foothills of the Sperrins.
 The area comprises the fertile farmland of Mid Antrim and the Bann valley.
 Rathlin Island, Northern Ireland’s only inhabited offshore island is situated within the Causeway Coast and Glens and is noted for its tranquillity, beauty and spectacular seabird colonies.
 The island is infused with history, mystery, myth and legends including those of Robert the Bruce.